carj/pyPreservica/docs/webhooks.rst

         """

-The handler can then be used to create a web server, the web server should be run from the same directory as a `credential.properties` file containing the shared secret
+The handler can then be used to create a web server, the web server should be run from the same directory as a `credential.properties` file containing the shared secret which was used to create the web hook subscription.

  .. code-block:: python